Kingdom of the Suebi: Competing kings

 When the Visigoths disposed of Rechiar, the royal bloodline of Hermeric vanished and the conventional mechanism for Suevi leadership died with it.
 In 456, one Aioulf took over the leadership of the Sueves.
 The origins behind Aioulf's ascension are not clear: Hydatius wrote that Aioulf was a Goth deserter, while the historian Jordanes wrote that he was a Warni appointed by Theodoric to govern Gallaecia, and that he was persuaded by the Suevi into this adventure.
 Either way, he was killed in Porto in June 457, but his rebellion, together with the armed actions of Majorian against the Visigoths, eased the pressure on the Suevi.

 In 456, the same year as the execution of Rechiar, Hydatius stated that "the Sueves set up Maldras as their king."
 This statement suggests that the Suevi as a people may have had a voice in the selection of a new ruler.
 The election of Maldras would lead to a schism among the Suevi, as some followed another king, named Framta, who died just a year later.
 Both factions then sought peace with the local Gallaeci.

 In 458 the Goths again sent an army into Hispania, which arrived in Baetica in July, thereby depriving the Sueves of this province.
 This field army stayed in Iberia for several years.

 In 460 Maldras was killed, after a reign of four years during which he plundered Sueves and Romans alike, in Lusitania and in the south of Gallaecia past the valley of the Douro river.
-Meanwhile, the Sueves in the north chose another leader, Rechimund, who plundered Gallaecia in 459 and 460.
+Meanwhile, the Sueves in the north chose another leader, Richimund, who plundered Gallaecia in 459 and 460.
 This same year they captured the walled city of Lugo, which was still under the authority of a Roman official.
 As a response, the Goths sent their army to punish the Suevi who dwelt in the outskirts of the city and nearby regions, but their campaign was revealed by some locals, whom Hydatius considered traitors.
 From that very moment Lugo became an important centre for the Sueves, and was used as capital by Rechimund.

 In the south Frumar succeeded Maldras and his faction, but his death in 464 closed a period of internal dissent among the Sueves, and permanent conflict with the native Gallaecian population.